davidpots/playsongnotes/_songs/[Lynyrd Skynyrd] Simple Man.md

 ## Picking pattern

 Alright!
 Finally, the picking pattern.
-This is what you hear in the intro do the song, and throughout the verse.
+This is what you hear in the intro to the song, and throughout the verse.
 This is challenging to learn in its own right (memorizing the pattern for each measure; getting your picking up/down direction polished; not accidentally hitting the other strings; etc).
 If this is your thing, learn it!
 If you're not sure this is your thing, learn it anyway!
 If nothing else, it is a good practice exercise.
 Just the same, you could strum the song 100% and never bother with this.

     E ––––––––––|––––––––––––––––––––––––––|––––––––––––––––––––––––––|–
     B ––––––––––|––––––––––––––1–––––––––––|––––––––––––––––––––––––––|–